-Francesca Bitton joined ERA in August of 2018 and currently works as the Executive and Policy Assistant.
+Francesca Bitton joined ERA in 2018 and currently serves as the Policy and Communications Coordinator.

 Francesca has been passionate about human rights, and more specifically women’s rights, since a young age—writing and volunteering in her local community and eventually becoming a county ambassador for young girls.